andreros/playground/json-placeholder-tunnel-api/README.md

-# Node API Example
+# JSONPlaceholder Tunnel API - Node API Example

 An example of a RESTful API implemented with Node.js, Express and Request.
 This example implements an API that performs calls to another API, acting like a tunnel.
 The target API is [http://jsonplaceholder.typicode.com/](http://jsonplaceholder.typicode.com/).
-The available

 ## Prerequisites